welcome to bookbug!

 about the founders

 This site was founded by Maple & Vashti!
-As of May 2024, Vashti is no longer running it, but will be forever in bookbug's hearts ♡
+As of May 2024, Vashti is no longer running it, but will be forever in bookbug's hearts ♡a message from Maple

 Favourite books: The Virgin Suicides (Jeffrey Eugenides), The Master and Margarita (Mikhail Bulgakov), Rebecca (Daphne du Maurier), The Picture of Dorian Gray (Oscar Wilde), and some other stuff hehe.